Visualization of Skyrmion-Superconducting Vortex Pairs in a Chiral-Magnet-Superconductor Heterostructure

-We have plotted the profiles of a skyrmion (marked by arrow (d) in Fig. 2A) and the green square (marked by arrow (e) in Fig. 2C) at the same position, as shown in Fig. 2D and E. The profile of the red circles is given in \cite{sm}.
-It is found that both profiles are symmetric and the radius of a skyrmion and the green square are $\sim$ 90 nm and $\sim$ 190 nm, respectively.
-Previous theoretical calculations on the interaction between a pearl vortex and a skyrmion have shown that when minimizing the total free energy is taken into consideration \cite{Dahir2019,Baumard2019,Andriyakhina2021,Apostoloff2023}, the superconducting vortex will locate the center of skyrmions, results in SVPs with enlarged radius.
-This is exactly what have been observed in our case, as marked with green squares in Fig. 2A and B. Based on the theoretical calculation and the field evolution of MFM images, we can attribute the one in green square as SVP with one superconducting vortice locating at the center of skyrmion and the one in red circle as an isolated superconducting vortex.
-The dark circles in Fig. 2C are actually the anti-vortices arising from the reversal of the direction of the magnetic field.
-Based on the above analysis, we can conclude that we have directly visualized the formation of SVPs originated from the interaction between skyrmions and superconducting vortices.
+We have plotted the profiles of the MFM image of a skyrmion-vortex pair (marked by arrow (d) in Fig. 2(a)) and an isolated skyrmion in the same location (marked by arrow (e) in Fig. 2(c)) (The profiles of the dark round dots in Fig. \ref{FIG2}(c) are given in Fig. S1 \cite{sm}).
+Both profiles exhibit axial symmetry, with the one of the skyrmions having a radius of approximately 90 nm and that in the green square around 190 nm.
+It has been reported that the stray field of a skyrmion is strong enough to generate a superconducting vortex in Nb film \cite{PetrovicPRL}.
+In the mean time, previous theoretical calculations on the interaction between a superconducting vortex and a skyrmion have shown that when minimizing the total free energy is taken into consideration \cite{AndriyakhinaPRB,ApostoloffPRB,BaumardPRB,DahirPRL}, the superconducting vortex will be located at the center of skyrmions, resulting in SVPs with enlarged radii.
+This is exactly what has been observed here, as marked with green squares in Fig. \ref{FIG2}(a) and (b).